Vermin Supreme: 2020

+2024

+Supreme ran for president again in 2024, this time for the Democratic nomination.
+Supreme obtained ballot access in one state for the Democratic primaries, New Hampshire.
+On December 8, 2023, Supreme appeared at the Lesser-Known Candidates Forum hosted by Saint Anselm College in Manchester, New Hampshire.
+Supreme placed fifth in the New Hampshire Democratic primary with 0.7% of the vote.
+Supreme also appeared on the ballot for the Legal Marijuana Now Party's presidential nomination primary in Minnesota on March 5, 2024.
+He placed third among five candidates with 15.08% of the vote.

+In June 2024, the US Pirate Party officially voted to endorse Supreme's candidacy for President.
+He was also nominated by the Conservative Party of Delaware, and appeared on the general election ballot.

 Other campaigns

-Supreme expressed interest in running for Governor of Kansas in 2018.
-He did not live in the state, but Kansas had very few requirements for running for office.
+In 2018, Supreme expressed interest in running for Governor of Kansas.
+Although he did not live in the state, Kansas had very few strict requirements for running for office.
 Several teenagers taking advantage of the lack of requirements had filed to run for governor, and in order not to take any votes away from them, Supreme decided to run for Attorney General instead, becoming a challenger to incumbent Republican Derek Schmidt.
 The lack of requirements in order to run for office, as outlined in the state's Constitution, has been heralded by Supreme: "This is indeed a very interesting and attractive loophole," he said.
-"I think that’s a very good thing for democracy."
+"I think that's a very good thing for democracy."
 Desarae Lindsay of Texas was named his campaign treasurer and would accompany him to his 2020 presidential campaign.
 Supreme was eventually disqualified from running on the basis of his non-residency in the state, his home address being in Massachusetts.

 On August 24, 2020, Supreme announced that he would be launching a write-in campaign for the Libertarian nomination for the 2020 Massachusetts senatorial election.